Doctor-love/notss-eh/README.md

   - Executes NRPE commands with the "check_nrpe" plugin
   - Supports result status verification
   - Dependencies: None

+- SSH
+  - Executes commands over SSH
+  - Supports key and password authentication
+  - Dependencies: paramiko
+  - Notes: Paramiko (the Python SSH module) seems to have some problems with ECDSA host keys (https://github.com/paramiko/paramiko/issues/243).
+A work-around is to connect with "ssh -o HostKeyAlgorithms='ssh-rsa' user@host" when adding the host to "known_hosts".

 Installation and configuration
 ==============================